RowanAdvisors/endrial-module/README.md

 # Endrial Module

-This module modifies the core PF1 system for the
+This module modifies the core PF1 system when turned on.

 List of modified rules:
 - Married wounds and vigor, and wounds thresholds